z24/zwm/README.md

-# About #
+# about #

-zwm is another dwm-based Window Manager.
-This WM is 100% customized to my own habits.
-As I'm not a weird guy, so you may agree with those new features as well.
-Detailed usage can be found in 'changelog'.
+zwm is another dwm-based window manager but it may also try to become a useful X desktop environment for development.

-# Features #
+# features #

-- move window (float mode) around using keyboard as in evilwm
+- move window around in float mode using keyboard as in the evilwm

-- transparent status bar by default
+# from upstream #
+- fix SDL program fullscreen bug
 - xft font support
 - each tag has its own window layout